 (pexels.com)

-eSports defines the new world of competitive online games.
-Players from different leagues and teams compete in the same game that is popular with home players.
 Some examples – Fortnite, League of Legends, CounterStrike, Call of Duty, Overwatch, Valorant, etc. These players are watched and followed by millions of fans around the world who attend live events and watch on TV and online.
-Using a streaming platform, viewers can watch the games in real time.
-Like other sports, players of eSports have their own fans.

 What are some of the biggest e-sports titles?